zuixjs/zuix/docs/api/md/zuix/Zuix.md

 Loads a component, given the target host element(s).
 If the target is already a component, it will be unloaded and replaced by the new one.
+The component will be loaded right away, lazy loading option is ignored when using this method.

 ##### Parameters